-A: We’ve been together just over two years now.
+A: We’ve been together for just over two years now.
 We met working at an outdoor science school in southern California.
 I had just moved from Texas, and Kate was the first person who made me truly laugh since arriving in this new state.
-A week after we met, I was having dinner with a friend from college, and I told her all about Kate.
+A week after we met, I was having dinner with a college friend, and I told her all about Kate.
 She told me, “You like her.
 Invite her over right now.”
-So I invited her, and it turned out my friend was right.
+So I invited her, and it turned out, my friend was right.
 I’ve spent every day since then enamored by her.

 K: Aww!
 That’s so sweet!
 We did start spending time together really almost immediately after meeting.

 Aside from your wedding, what is your favorite memory together.

 A: We spent our first summer together apart.
 I was back in Austin, Texas, and she was still in California.
 I came to visit for a weekend, and it was like falling in love all over again.
 We swam together at a local beach, and it felt like we had the whole ocean to ourselves.
 Magical.

 K: It sounds silly, but the times that we have shared while driving on long road trips are some of my favorites!
 Our most favorite pastime is chatting, and long, open roads work really well for that.
 One night, it was really late and freezing cold outside in New Mexico that never fails to crack me up because of the crazy things we saw together!

 Tell us about the proposal.

 A: We had been talking for a long time about getting married, and I think we both knew I was going to be the one to propose.
 I bought a ring and knew I wanted to pop the question when we visited her family in California for Christmas.
 Just a few days before I was going to do it, Kate found a picture of the ring on my phone, so the surprise was a little spoiled.